Check into these super-charged wellness retreats

-Looking for a wellness escape that goes beyond your average cleanse and massage?
-From sweat ceremonies in Costa Rica and fasting programmes in Marbella to sub-zero surfing in Iceland, these boundary-breaking spas and resorts offer a restorative journey into the unique, the unconventional and the irresistible
+Looking for a spa break that goes beyond your average cleanse and massage?
+From sweat ceremonies in Costa Rica to sub-zero surfing in Iceland, these boundary-breaking wellness escapes offer a restorative journey into the unique, the unconventional and the irresistible

 Grand Resort Bad Ragaz, St Gallen